clarkalinsob/foodhub/README.md

 npm start
 ```

-The app should run now, enjoy!
+The app should be up and running!

 ## Author
 **Clark Egbert Alinsob**